Cherweijie/traxx-code-challenge/readme.md

 ## Validation Guidelines for Other Fields

-- Guidelines for Amount of Money to Be Sent:
+### Guidelines for Amount of Money to Be Sent:

+- Positive & numeric
-1. Positive & numeric, up to 4 decimal places.
+- Up to 4 decimal places.

-- Guidelines for OTP Authentication:
+### Guidelines for OTP Authentication:

+- Alphanumeric
-1. Alphanumeric, only accepts 6 characters.
+- Only accepts 6 characters.

+## Button Properties

+- Buttons are dummy functions.